ubicucsd/bootcamp_19_20/6_BiopythonV2.md

 cp ~/../smansuri/biopython.py .
 ```

 This program will provide you with feedback as you progress through the next few steps.
 Run the program as you complete each step.
+You'll find the [Biopython package documentation](http://biopython.org/DIST/docs/api/) useful.

+*Hint: You really don't want to look through this vast documentation.
+Can you figure out which specific sub-packages the `biopython.py` file uses, and only look for that documentation?
+Ask an instructor if you're stuck for more than 3 minutes.*

 ## Transcription Simulation

 ### Reverse Complement

-Before, you had to write the logic for the complement yourself.
-Now, just use the Seq object's `complement()` method.
+Follow the instructions in the file.

 ### RNA Transcription

-Similar to above, use the `transcribe()` method on the complement.
-Voila, one line and you're done.
+Follow the instructions in the file.

 ## A Potential Breakthrough